szaumoor/ZSTweaks/README.md

 **Component 1410:** Make Ir'revrykal Dispel Magic effect not depend on probabilities, but allow a saving throw.

 This essentially is the same tweak to Carsomyr, except the chance of dispelling is also 100%.
-The saving throw vs spell is without a penalty.
+The saving throw vs spell has no penalty.

 **Component 1420:** Make Ir'revrykal base damage equal to Carsomyr